ratson/cordova-webrtc/README.md

 Recent iOS webview provides some support for WebRTC, but the integration is not good, especially when use with media playback or in background.
 This plugin provides an `agent` API to workaround it.
 The idea is to establish a peer connection between native code and webview for `getUserMedia()`, then forward the stream to other peer connections.

-Some example usage could be found in [cordova-webrtc-lab repo](https://github.com/ratson/cordova-webrtc-lab).
+Some example usage could be found in [cordova-webrtc-samples](https://github.com/ratson/cordova-webrtc-samples) or [cordova-webrtc-lab](https://github.com/ratson/cordova-webrtc-lab).
 Feel free to opne new issues if there is any questions.